 From a golf course architecture perspective, having Harry Colt, JH Taylor, James Braid, CH Alison, Arthur Croome, and others represented a collection of the world's top golf course designers in a single place on the same day!

 The New Course at St George's Hill Golf Club

-The 9 remaining holes (now known as the Green Nine) were upgraded in 1987 following a plan from a member, Peter Preston.
+Following WW2, a 9-hole course was opened over the ground of Harry Colt's routing.
+The Green Nine was upgraded in 1987 following a plan from a member, Peter Preston.
 Donald Steel was called upon to oversee and implement the upgrade.

 Play the Red & Blue Nines

 There are three sets of nine or 27 holes on the private estate at St Georges Hill Golf Club.
 The Red Nine (1-9), Blue Nine (10-18), and Green Nine (19-27).
 It is the combination of Red & Blue that you will want to experience.
 This combination is one of the perennial Harry Colt courses in the world's Top 100 lists.